maxidelgado/maze-api/README.md

 Repeat the last step until you arrived to the exit spot

 _Note: more examples about the other CRUD operations [here](example.rest)_

+_Note 2: unit testing has low coverage and was added as a demonstration_